Multi-material structural optimization for additive manufacturing based on a phase field approach

 The interface thickness is controlled by a parameter $\varepsilon>0$.
 Moreover, the perimeter of the interface can be approximated by the Ginzburg-Landau energy

 with an appropriate potential $\Psi$.
 Consequently, the phase field lies in the set

 where $\mathbf{G} = \{ v\in\mathbb{R}^N \mid \sum_{j=1}^N v_j = 1,\ v_j\geq 0 \ \forall j=1,\ldots , N \}$ is given by the Gibbs simplex.
-Based on the results in \cite{BFGRS14}, we choose an obstacle potential by setting $\Psi(x) =\tfrac12 x^T Ax$ for $x\in G$ and $\Psi(x) =\infty$ elsewhere for some symmetric matrix $A$ having at least one negative eigenvalue, cf. \cite{BFGS14, EL91}.
+Based on the results in \cite{BFGRS14}, we choose an obstacle potential by setting $\Psi(x) =\tfrac12 x^T Ax$ for $x\in G$ and $\Psi(x) =\infty$ elsewhere for some symmetric matrix $A$ having at least one negative eigenvalue, cf. \cite{BFGS14,EL91}.
 In our numerical experiments, we choose

-Since the $N-$th phase corresponds to the void phase, this choice of $A$ ensures a straightened boundary between material and void and avoids a 120° angle, which may lead to the formation of cracks, see \cite{BFGS14} and references therein.
+The minima of $\Psi$ are attained at the unit vectors, corresponding to pure materials.
+To only penalize impure regions, the diagonal entries are chosen as $0$, while $A_{ij}$ for $i\neq j$ controls the penalization of mixtures of material $i$ and $j$, where mixtures with the void phase get penalized more.
+This choice ensures a straightened boundary between material and void and prevents 120° angles, which may lead to the formation of cracks, see \cite{BFGS14} and references therein.
 An internal force $f\in L^2(\G\times\Omega)^d$ may act on the finally constructed structure, e.g. gravitational effects and tension forces within the material, and an external force $g\in L^2(\G\times\Gamma_N)^d$ on $\Gamma_N\subseteq \Gamma$.
 With the dependence of $f$ and $g$ on values in $\G $ it is possible to prevent e.g. the influence of gravity and tension forces on void regions of the structure.
 The forces lead to a displacement field $u$ of the structure.
-Given that the structure shall be fixed on $\Gamma_D\subseteq\partial\Omega$, we have $u \in H^1_{D}(\Omega)^d:= \{v \in H^1(\Omega)^d \mid v|_{\Gamma_D}=0 \}$, and $u$ is given as the solution of the linear elasticity equations (also called {\em mechanical system} (MS), see e.g. \cite{AllaireOverview2, WIAS}):
+Given that the structure shall be fixed on $\Gamma_D\subseteq\partial\Omega$, we have $u \in H^1_{D}(\Omega)^d:= \{v \in H^1(\Omega)^d \mid v|_{\Gamma_D}=0 \}$, and $u$ is given as the solution of the linear elasticity equations (also called {\em mechanical system} \eqref{eq:WeakFormLinElast}, see e.g. \cite{AllaireOverview2,WIAS}):